FrankDocu/Lichess-Development-Onboarding/Writing-and-publishing-lichess-blog-posts.md

 Use the study chapter URL as both the link text and URL.

+### Embed a game

+Use the game URL as both the link text and URL.

+### Embed a game

+Use the game URL as both the link text and URL.

-3. Preview the blog post
+Preview the blog post
 ------------------------

 - `Save`